NATIONAL FUDGE DAY | June 16

 NATIONAL FUDGE DAY HISTORY

-National Day Calendar is researching the origins of this confectionery holiday.
+The origins of this confectionery holiday, National Fudge Day, is currently being researched by the team at National Day Calendar.
 Are you looking for other sweet ways to celebrate throughout the year?
 Check out these days:

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!